natgo/wt-wiki-scraper/wikitext-transpiled/ground/M42%20(Italy).md

 '''Cons:'''

+* Low reverse speed
-* PzGr 40 is tier IV modification
+* HVAP-T PzGr 40 belt is a tier IV modification
 * Performance is inadequate when stock
 * Gap in the gunner's position of the turret armour
 * Turret can be penetrated by .50 cals heavy machine guns
-* High rate of fire makes it more difficult to adjust fire against planes
 * 2 of 3 crew members crammed inside the turret
 * Hull rocks back and forth when firing causing some rounds to miss
 * Low ammunition count compared to its high rate of fire